josephbakarji/ml4science/content/hw/hw3.md

 c) How many modes do you need to capture 95\% of the energy (variance) of the system?
 Plot the cumulative energy of the system as a function of the number of modes.

 d) Use the number of modes ($$p$$) discovered in the previous question to fit a neural network time-stepper that maps $$\mathbf a^{(p)}_k$$ to $$\mathbf a^{(p)}_{k+1}$$, where $$
 \mathbf a^{(p)}$$ indicates the first $$p$$ time-modes.
-For this question, use a fully connected neural network $$f_\theta$$ to fit the model:
+For this question, use a fully connected neural network $$f_\mathbf{w}$$ to fit the model:

 $$
 \mathbf a^{(p)}_{k+1} = f_\mathbf{w}(\mathbf a^{(p)}_k)
 $$

 Use the first 60% of the frames as training data, the next 20% as validation data, and the last 20% as test data.
-Don't shuffle the data, to maintain its temporal structure.
-The following questions assume a non-shuffled dataset.
+Be careful to maintain the temporal structure of the data if you shuffle it.
+Typically, you should only shuffle the data once.

 e) Having obtained the weights $$\mathbf{w}$$ of the neural network, evaluate your model on the validation data.
-Start with the last time step of your training data, and use the neural network to predict all the time steps in the validation data, by iterating through $$f_\mathbf{w}()$$.
+Start with the last time step of your training data, and use the $p$ dominant singular vectors that you obtained in from the training set $U_p$. and the neural network to predict all the time steps in the validation data, by iterating through $$f_\mathbf{w}()$$.
 Once you obtain the predictions $$[\mathbf a_{r+1}, \mathbf a_{r+2}, \ldots, \mathbf a_{r+n}]$$, use the spatial modes to reconstruct the predicted frames.
-Plot the absolute difference between predicted frames and the actual frames for the last 5 frames of your validation set.
-Does your loss improve if you use more modes?
-Adjust your hyperparameters (network architecture, number of epochs etc.) to improve your results, and finally evaluate your model on the test data.
-Plot the mean square error between the predicted frames and the actual frames as a function of time for your test set.
+    - Plot the absolute difference between predicted frames and the actual frames for the last 5 frames of your validation set.
+    - Does your loss improve if you use more modes?
+    - Adjust your hyperparameters (network architecture, number of epochs etc.) to improve your results, and finally evaluate your model on the test data.
+    - Plot the mean square error between the predicted frames and the actual frames as a function of time for your test set, where the first frame of the test set is given.

 f) Extra credit: Repeat the same exercise using an LSTM network.
 Compare the results with the previous question.

-## Bonus Problem 3: Lorenz with neural networks (20 points)
+## Bonus Problem 3: Dynamical systems with Neural Networks (20 points)
 The Lorenz system is a system of ordinary differential equations (ODEs) that was developed by Edward Lorenz in the 1960s to describe the behavior of a simple climate model.
 The system is often used as an example of chaotic systems, or what is known in popular media as the ``butterfly effect''.
 It is given by the following set of ODEs:

 $$